 Pain Management Electives and Selectives

-Attendance: Students may not take time off on the start date but must attend check-in and system orientation with Visiting Student Affairs.
-Students may not take time off during this rotation.
-See the Attendance Policy for other details.
+Attendance: Students may not take time off on their start date and must attend check-in and system orientation with Visiting Student Affairs.
+Time off is not permitted during this rotation.
+See the attendance policy for additional details.

-Location: Carilion Institute of Orthopaedics and Neurosciences (ION), Riverside 1, CRCH
+Location: Carilion Clinic Institute for Orthopaedics and Neurosciences (ION), CRCH

 Available: July – June